Nitish-Bakshi-1/SketchSphere/README.md

 # SketchSphere

-Excalifraw is a fast, collaborative, and lightweight drawing tool built with modern web technologies.
-Designed for speed and ease of use, Excalifraw enables teams to sketch, ideate, and share diagrams in real-time.
+SketchSphere is a fast, collaborative, and lightweight drawing tool built with modern web technologies.
+Designed for speed and ease of use, SketchSphere enables teams to sketch, ideate, and share diagrams in real-time.

 ## 🚀 Features